Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

-Traversing the entire graph (122 assets and 185 relationships) will be daunting, so we will explore just a small subset of it, but detailed enough, to be able to get the full picture.
+Traversing the entire graph (122 assets and 185 relationships) can be daunting, so let's explore just a small subset of it, but detailed enough to be able to get the full picture.

-Let us identify the assets and relationships participating in storing data of the `Basic Roof` part, including all the elements present in the hierarchy to it.
+Let us identify the assets and relationships participating in storing data of the `Basic Roof` part, including all the elements present in its hierarchy:

 ![](./img/start.png)

 Within the Data Exchange domain, any data graph formed by the assets and relationships always has a root asset.
-The `id` of the root asset can be found when retrieving the relationships, at the end of the payload, similar to the following:
+The `id` of the root asset can be found when retrieving the relationships at the end of the payload similar to the following:

 ```json
 ...